jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

 and they provide public APIs via that can be requested in extensions via tokens.
 A list of tokens that extension authors can request is documented in :ref:`tokens`.

-This is not an exhaustive list of extension points for the application components, it is instead intended to be a guide for some of the most common extension points.
+This is not an exhaustive account of how to extend the application components, it is instead intended to be a guide for some of the most common extension points.